|Nutrition Facts (per serving)|

 Bring a large pot of water to a boil.
 Meanwhile, separate the garlic bulbs into cloves.
 Drop the cloves into the boiling water and cook for 30 seconds.

 Drain and rinse the cloves with cold water to stop the cooking.
 Peel the cloves.

 Pour the mixture over the garlic cloves to cover them completely.
 (You may have some leftover liquid.)

-Cover the jar with a lid and store it in the refrigerator for at least 1 month before using.
+Cover the jar with a lid and store it in the refrigerator for at least one month before using.
 The pickled garlic will keep, chilled, for at least a year.